 Br.
 Richard-Benoit Tremblay was born April 16, 1949 in Quebec.
 He joined the Viatorian Community in Montreal as a postulant in the Province of Joliette, in 1969.
 Two years later, he entered the novitiate in 1971 and professed first vows in 1972, before making his perpetual vows in 1978.

 Br.
 Benoit began his ministry as a young brother, teaching religion at the Seminary of Joliette and at a high school in Roberval, both in Quebec.
-Ultimately, he would serve as a social worker at the Poplar Center of Roberval, from 1977-1983.
+Ultimately, he would serve as a social worker at the Roberval Center from 1977-1983.

 However, it was in 1985, that he was drawn to the Viatorian mission in Peru, where he would spend the next 10 years helping with the formation of postulants, novices and professed.
 In 1996, Br.
 Benoit was selected to serve as the spiritual advisor to the Diocesan Commission for Social Pastoral of the Diocese of Huaraz in Peru.